 The Walker Art Center’s Open Door Accessibility Initiatives program focuses on making all tour and art-making experiences welcoming and inclusive.
 Below is a listing of accessible program opportunities for visitors of all ages.
+To request a tour or art-making activity, please visit the online Tour Request Form.

 Contemporary Journeys: A Program for People with Alzheimer’s and Other Dementias